Risk Factors

 - the product labeling approved by the FDA for our products;

-- the willingness of pharmacy chains to stock our products;
+- the willingness of pharmacy chains and wholesalers to stock our products;

 - An increase in the minimum rebates a manufacturer must pay under the Medicaid Drug Rebate Program;